Find out how gardening can benefit your asthma, avoid asthma symptoms and deal with triggers in the garden.

 - Is it possible to keep allergens low in your garden?

-It’s also a great mood booster.
+Gardening is a great mood booster.
 And studies show that being around trees and greenery is good for your breathing.
+Green spaces and gardens have also been found to reduce asthma hospitalisations where pollution is lower.

-- Have your reliever inhaler handy so it’s ready to use if you do get symptoms.
+Always have your reliever inhaler handy so it’s ready to use if you do get symptoms.
 Make sure it’s somewhere clean and dry and out of the sun.
-And always keep the lid on until you use it, so no dirt gets in.”
+And always keep the lid on until you use it, so no dirt gets in.

 If pollen is your asthma trigger in the garden